ccappelle/pyrosim/README.md

 # pyrosim
 A Python Robot Simulator.

+For Mac and Linux users (currently not available for Windows):

 Step 1: Run build.sh:
 ```bash
 $ sh build.sh
 ```

-Takes 3-5 minutes.
+This takes three to five minutes.
 The output should look like this:
 ```
 Unpacking ode-0.12.tar.bz2...done
 Building ode-0.12...done